Insight & resources

 In addition to this local and national organisations provide a wide range of support and resources around inclusivity.
 Our Inclusion Resources page provides links to these partners and useful resources.

 Seeing the impact that being active has on people can be uplifting.
 But we know providers face all kinds of challenges behind the scenes.
 It’s important to remember you’re not alone.

 We run networking events and courses throughout the year.
 These are a great opportunity to connect with others, share experiences and learn together.

 Here are some local networks across Sussex that focus on disability and inclusion in sport and physical activity:

 - Active Sussex Network & Conference – bringing together member organisations and local partners that deliver sport and physical activity across Sussex.

 - Sussex Disability Sports Network – supporting the development and provision of disability sport and inclusive physical activity across Sussex.

-- South East MIND network – collaborating to support and engage people with mental health problems in being active.
+- South East Active Mind network – collaborating to support and engage people with mental health problems in being active.

 For information about latest coaching and volunteer training opportunities and course/workshops coming up, click here.

 Activity Alliance have a ‘Disability Equality Training’ and a ‘Delivering an Excellent Service for Disabled Customers’ e-learning course.